 Where to Purchase

-Tickets are available online from the BVG Website as well as from ticket vending machines in the stations.
+Tickets are available online through a BVG mobile app as well as ticket vending machines and customer service counters located in the stations.
 They are available from many vendors located in shops and businesses throughout the city.
 Some of the larger U-Bahn and S-Bahn stations have ticket counters in addition to the vending machines.
 Tickets can also be purchases from machines on trams or from the driver (cash only) on buses.

 Important: Your ticket must be validated (time-stamped) when you start using it otherwise it is not a valid fare and you could be subjected to a fine if you are caught with an unvalidated ticket.
 There is generally no leniency offered to tourists in this regard.
 You can validate your ticket by inserting it in one of the yellow or red fare validators.